Blendify/blender-manual/trunk/blender_docs/manual/compositing/types/converter/math.rst

 This example has a Multiply node increasing the luminance channel (Y) of the image to make it brighter.
 Note that you should use a Map Value node with Min() and Max () enabled to clamp the output to valid values.
-With this approach you could use a logarithmic function to make a high-dynamic range image.
+With this approach, you could use a logarithmic function to make a high-dynamic range image.
 For this particular example,
 there is also a Brighten/Contrast node that might give simpler control over brightness.